sesh/django-tdd/workshop/0001_GettingStarted.md

 (time_api_venv)> django-admin startproject time_api
 ```

 It's good practice at this point to add a `.gitignore` file.
-Let's make sure that we don't commit our virtual environment, our database or any un-necessary Python files.
+Let's make sure that we don't commit our virtual environment, our database or any compiled Python files.

 Add this to a file called `.gitignore` in the root of your Django project: